Tampa Offers Plenty for Families, Foodies and Folks Who Love Sand and Sun

 Geared for the smaller set, Glazer Children’s Museum entrances with hands-on activities and imaginative offerings.
 Tots can enjoy story time with staff readers or clamor around a soaring arrangement of ropes, netting and planks to get their wiggles out.

 They’ll also learn about water movement by splashing in a replica of Tampa Bay itself.
-Traveling exhibits also mean that there’s always something new to see.
+Traveling exhibits also mean there’s always something new to see.

 Morris Bridge Park

-When time comes to get away from the city, Morris Bridge Park offers an ideal return to nature.
+When the time comes to get away from the city, Morris Bridge Park offers an ideal return to nature.
 Rife with local flora and fauna, the park contains a boardwalk (and its eponymous bridge) from which children can spy out lots of wildlife — including alligators.

 Photo Credit: The Columbia Restaurant